coveo/source.coveo.com/_posts/2015-03-20-Rating-a-Search-Result-Customizing-Search-Results-Ranking-and-Ranking-Functions.md

 ![Collaborative rating 2 grey star]({{ site.baseurl }}/images/Collaborativerating2greystar.png)

 Note: You need to wait until the next update of document rating in order for your rating to take effect.
-If you go to CES Admin tool –> Configuration –> Schedules –> System Check the schedule of “Update Document Rating”, by default it’s once a week, but you can change it as you like.
+If you go to `CES Admin tool –> Configuration –> Schedules –> System` Check the schedule of “Update Document Rating”, by default it’s once a week, but you can change it as you like.

 ![Update Document Rating]({{ site.baseurl }}/images/UpdateDocumentRating.png)

-_Where should I go to create/Modify group for Collaborative rating_:
+### Where should I go to create/Modify group for Collaborative rating

-You can do it from in the CES Admin tool –> Index –> Ranking –> Collaborative Rating.
+You can do it from in the `CES Admin tool –> Index –> Ranking –> Collaborative Rating`.

 ![Modify group for Collaborative rating]({{ site.baseurl }}/images/ModifygroupforCollaborativerating.png)

-_Removing or modifying a personal appreciation_:
+### Removing or modifying a personal appreciation

 To delete your personal appreciation for a document, right-click on the yellow stars:
 The document rank is immediately adjusted according to the automatic relevance score in the search results list and the appropriate number of gray stars![Two grey stars score]({{ site.baseurl }}/images/Twogreystarsscore.png) appears.